brillcp/SwiftPokedex/README.md

 # Architecture 🏛

 SwiftPokedex is written in my own interpretation of the RIB archtitecure created by Uber, called RIB+VVM.
-The name RIBs is short for Router, Interactor and Builder, which are the core components of the architecture.
-And VVM refers to `View` and `ViewModel`.
+RIBs is short for Router, Interactor and Builder, which are the core components of the architecture.
+And VVM refers to View and ViewModel.

 ## Builder 🛠